USDA helps families achieve the American dream of homeownership. Learn more in this brief video.

 NOTE: Because citations and other information may be subject to change please always consult the program instructions listed in the section above titled "What Law Governs this Program?"
 You may also contact your local office for assistance.

-You can find all the instructions and forms you need to apply for the Single Family Housing Direct Home Loan Program in Oregon in the Program Information and Application Package (PDF, 1.89 MB.
+You can find all the instructions and forms you need to apply for the Single Family Housing Direct Home Loan Program in Oregon in the Program Information and Application Package (Revised - OR) (PDF, 2.32 MB).

 - Area Loan Limits for the Section 502 Direct Single Family Housing Loan Program - Oregon Administrative Notice 1457 (PDF, 1.88 MB) - Updated March 6, 2019